Ichthyology & Herpetology: Name change

 The journal was named after Edward Drinker Cope, a renowned 19th century herpetologist, naturalist, and paleontologist, who identified thousands of vertebrate species.
-In 2020, members of the Society raised the issue that the name of the journal be changed because Edward Drinker Cope held views on race and women that are undeniably offensive.
+In 2020, members of the Society raised the issue that the name of the journal be changed because Cope, a staunch Lamarckian, flaunted his views on race and women, which were undeniably offensive even during his Civil War-era lifetime: Cope's younger friend and colleague Charles R. Knight is on record for describing Cope as having "the filthiest mouth" among all his acquaintances.

 The editor of the journal, W. Leo Smith, formally recommended the change of the journal's name on 29 June 2020 to the Society's Board of Governors.
 The American Society of Ichthyologists and Herpetologists' Executive Committee and Board of Governors voted to change the name of the journal on 2 July 2020.
 The journal was renamed Ichthyology & Herpetology in early 2021.
 On 19 March 2021, the first three articles of Ichthyology & Herpetology were published online.
 These three articles covered the history, context, and reasons for the name change, including an introduction from the journal's editor, an interview with the individuals voicing concerns about the name of the journal, and an essay (The Exact and Very Strange Truth) by the author, John Nichols, who is a grandson of the journal's founder, John Treadwell Nichols.